 Top 10 tips for choosing the right hypnotherapist for you

 Research.
 Do your research into the different types of hypnotherapy, then decide which type you feel best matches your requirements.
-The main types are suggestion, clinical (this tends to be the most integrative type of hypnotherapy which draws on a range of psychological approaches), psycho-analytic and cognitive behavioural.
+The main types are suggestion, clinical (this tends to be the most integrative type of hypnotherapy which draws on a range of psychological approaches), psychoanalytic and cognitive behavioural.

 Some therapists specialise in regression work addressing past issues as far back as your childhood and other therapists stick to how you are currently thinking and feeling in the here and now (cognitive behavioural hypnotherapy).
 Some hypnotherapists also have other skills and qualifications which they can draw on such as life coaching and NLP (Neuro Linguistic Programming).
-You may find letters such as LC or PNLP after their name if this is the case.

 Compare hypnotherapists websites for a detailed explanation of what they cover or specialise in as well as the age group of clients they work with.
 Some specialise in working with young people and others may have enhanced training with a certain category such as emotional trauma, pain or the virtual gastric band etc.